Likelihood ratio tests under model misspecification in high dimensions: Proofs

-In order to prove Theorem \ref{thm_eq_cov}, we follow the same strategy as in the proof of Theorem \ref{thm} and concentrate on discussing the main steps.
-Recalling the definition \eqref{def_statistic_2} of the likelihood ratio test, we note that under the null hypothesis \eqref{null_eq_cov}
+This concludes the proof of Lemma \ref{lem_sigma_bound_eq_cov}. \end{proof} Continuing with the proof of Theorem \ref{thm_eq_cov}, we follow the same strategy as in the proof of Theorem \ref{thm} and concentrate on discussing the main steps.
+Recalling the definition \eqref{def_statistic_2} of the likelihood ratio test statistic, we note that under the null hypothesis \eqref{null_eq_cov}

 where $\hat{\mathbf{I}}$ is defined in the proof of Theorem \ref{thm} and

 Applying the QR-procedure to the matrices $\hat{\mathbf{I}}$ and $\hat{\mathbf{I}}_j$ ($1 \leq j \leq q$), we obtain for their determinants